 Cloud Ransomware is a type of sophisticated crypto-malware targeting cloud environments that locks users out of their devices or prevents them from accessing SaaS data until a ransom is paid.
 Ransomware is doing big business for cybercriminals, driving the ransomware SaaS data leaks to happen with any cloud-hosted information.
-If you’re using any of the major cloud platforms – Google Workspace, Microsoft Office 365, or Salesforce– then your data is at risk of being exposed.
+If you’re using any of the major cloud platforms – Google Workspace, Microsoft 365, Salesforce or Slack– then your data is at risk of being exposed.
 Cloud data leaks are not the fault of individual employees.
 Instead, they are a result of fragile SaaS security processes that can’t handle the complexity and scale of cloud operations.

 Today’s digital world is a highly interconnected and highly value-laden one, where people can access your data with a single click.
 Enterprises are vulnerable enough to release it to anonymous SaaS applications internet browsers – there are many ways to exploit the lack of SaaS security.
 This is why SaaS security must be built into the standard procedures of today’s businesses.

 Every organization today is dealing with an incredible amount of data.
 Whether it’s customer payment histories or financial records, sensitive data is typically the most tightly protected information a company possesses.
 If a data leak occurs, it can damage the company’s reputation and lead to massive fines and lawsuits.
 Most SaaS security tools can’t effectively monitor all communication channels with comprehensive granularity.

 According to IBM Security and the Ponemon Institute the 2021 Cost of a Data Breach Report:

 - 38% of the total breach costs was a result of lost business

 - $180 – Cost per record containing personally identifiable information (PII) data

 - 287 days – the average number of days to identify and contain a data breach